nik879/parserslides/slides.md

 # Learning Objectives

- - Understanding the core concepts and fundamentals of CI/CD.  ⭐️
+ - Understanding the core concepts and fundamentals of CI/CD. ⚙️
- - Exploring Continuous Testing, Integration, and Deployment.  🚀
+ - Exploring the world of Continuous Testing, Integration, and Deployment. 🔄
  - Describing the requirements for code and the development process. 📝
- - Gaining insights into popular DevOps tools like Terraform, Ansible, and more.  🛠️
+ - Gaining insights into popular DevOps tools like Terraform, Ansible, and more. 🔧
  - Recognizing the importance of operations and documentation. 📊

 ---
 layout: two-cols